aaiken1/fin-data-analysis-text/_sources/intro.md

 4. **Verify the output** - AI tools hallucinate.
 They confidently suggest functions that don't exist and approaches that won't work.
 Always test.
 5. **Use AI to learn, not to avoid learning** - The goal is fluency.
 If you can't explain what your code does, you don't understand it yet.

+It is absolutely possible to do many tasks without truly understanding the code that you're using.
+But - be careful.
+Sometimes it doesn't matter much.
+I made an internal dashboard without knowing Javascript.
+But, I knew what I wanted and could visually see my work.
+However, no one is going to hire me to write Javascript for them.
+I want employers to hire you to solve problems.
+Understanding coding, data work, and financial theory can help you go deeper and solve more complex problems.

 ### More Resources on AI for Coding

 - [Datacamp - ChatGPT prompts for data science](https://www.datacamp.com/cheat-sheet/chatgpt-cheat-sheet-data-science)